fireeye-ops/cache/resume.md

 Repurposed two decade-old computers to use around the shop/help business flow in the organisation.
 Also managed membership information and helped to create a scalable membership system.

-## Skills

-My major area of expertise is the GNU/Linux operating system and administration of it - this ranges with great knowledge in Arch/Gentoo Linux and CentOS, to experience in Red Hat's counterpart, Fedora, and Debian.

-Other areas of working knowledge fall in: (X)HTML, CSS, PHP, bash scripting, SQL (sqlite/mysql), Lighttpd/Apache, cPanel/WHM, Plesk, Javascript, djbdns/BIND9, Exim, and LaTeX.

 [HostGator.Com, LLC]: http://www.hostgator.com
 [network status forums]: http://forums.hostgator.com/network-status-f14.html